 handled it quite well.

-Bryan Glick: Some really good advice there, Mark, both learning
+Bryan Glick: Some really good advice there, Mark, both learning from

 what people do well, as well as learning what people do badly.
 Thank